Practivio/amazon/content/products/fiskars-fingertip-detail-knife-design-B001UHSOO6/index.md

 ---
 title: "Fiskars Fingertip Detail Knife Design"
-description: "fingertip detail knife: Data-driven ranking using the Practivio Score™.
+description: "fiskars hexagon paper punch: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["fingertip detail knife"]
+keywords: ["fiskars hexagon paper punch"]
-seo_title: "fingertip detail knife — Compare (2025)"
+seo_title: "fiskars hexagon paper punch — Compare (2025)"
 canonicalURL: "/products/fiskars-fingertip-detail-knife-design-B001UHSOO6/"
 ---

-**🛒 Practivio Score™:** 863 — _Compare_
+**🛒 Practivio Score™:** 836 — _Compare_

-*If you're comparing **fingertip detail knife**, **[Fiskars Fingertip Detail Knife Design](https://www.amazon.com/dp/B001UHSOO6?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **fiskars hexagon paper punch**, **[Fiskars Fingertip Detail Knife Design](https://www.amazon.com/dp/B001UHSOO6?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Fiskars Fingertip Detail Knife Design” on Amazon](https://www.amazon.com/dp/B001UHSOO6?tag=practivio-20) This Art Knives & Blades ranks **129 of 296**, inside the **Balanced Choice tier**.
+[Shop “Fiskars Fingertip Detail Knife Design” on Amazon](https://www.amazon.com/dp/B001UHSOO6?tag=practivio-20) This Paper Craft Tools ranks **174 of 297**, inside the **Balanced Choice tier**.
 Relative performance leads to this: Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: 158 out of 296 (top 54% lowest-priced).
+Price: 113 out of 297 (top 39% lowest-priced).
-Reviews: 153 out of 296 (top 52% in review volume).
+Reviews: 173 out of 297 (top 59% in review volume).
-Rating: 80 out of 296 (top 28% by star rating).
+Rating: 92 out of 297 (top 31% by star rating).
-Demand: 115 out of 296 (top 39% by buyer demand this month).
+Demand: 195 out of 297 (top 66% by buyer demand this month).

 ### Position in tier
 Comparisons remain tier-specific.

 ### How it compares to the Hidden Gem
-Currently, the Hidden Gem in Balanced Choice registers a Practivio Score™ of 1024.00.
+Currently, the Hidden Gem in Balanced Choice registers a Practivio Score™ of 1042.00.
-This pick trails the Hidden Gem by 161.00 points.
+This pick trails the Hidden Gem by 206.00 points.
 Use this as a guidepost when comparing within the tier.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B075NYWF5P?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B076Z4N4DP?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Inclusion depends on passing strict baseline criteria.